 Buyer v.
 Seller – different perspectives on overcoming objections

 To overcome a buyer’s objections, you must understand their roots.
 To understand the buyer’s objections is to consider what is behind it.
-First, when a buyer gives an objection, he or she will be giving a clue as to where you’re truly at in the buying cycle.
+First, when a buyer gives an objection, he or she will give a clue as to where they’re truly at in the buying cycle.

 5 phases of the buying cycle